lewibs/whatTheDuckIsThis/whatTheDuckIsAnObject.md

 notice here how this format allows for a few things.
 The first is clarity in what the object is. the second is that at a glance we are able to quickly tell what the object contains.
 Object type at the top, private fields, fields, then core functionality.
 Nothing is hidden behind confusing setters, getters or private methods.
 It allows for easy debugging and encourages more functional programming which has less “hard to fix bugs” imo.

 #### argument points
-There are two big argument points that I lose sleep over.
-The first of which is the best way to handle private helpers.
-There are many ways to do it but they often either obfuscate the code or remove functionality.
-I felt this one allowed for the most benefits. although it's a bit annoying to have the function

-The second one is handling input validation.
 I feel that requirements for classes change so often that adding constraints tends to hurt you more later down the road.
 As a result, having validation statistics allows the user to call those functions anytime they are getting input from the user and when they are returning it to the backend.
 I don't think it really matters how classes are used within the js code.
 It's just the entry and exit points that validation is needed.

 ### pro gamer tips
 - you might want to add an Object.prototype for removing the sudo private identifier for when you are printing the obj or saving it to a database.